Frequently Asked Questions

 Do I have to have volunteering experience?

-The Primary Care Physician Assistant Program at USC is dedicated to the advancement of physician assistant education and emphasizes service to the medically underserved.
+The USC PA program is dedicated to the advancement of physician assistant education and emphasizes service to the medically underserved.
 Volunteering in both health-related, and non-health related settings is highly recommended.

 Do I have to shadow a PA?